marcusyoung/otpr/README.md

 There are a few things to note regarding the raster image that OTP
 creates:

--   The travel time cutoff for a surface is hard-coded iN OTP at 120 minutes.
+-   The travel time cutoff for a surface is hard-coded within OTP at 120 minutes.
 Every grid cell within the extent of the graph that is 120 minutes travel time or beyond, *or not accessible*, is given the value of 120.